DivineDemon/DivineDemon/README.md

       - ❓ Ask me about
     </td>
     <td>
-       anything related to JavaScript and related technologies.
+       anything related to JavaScript and related technologies
     </td>
   </tr>
   <tr>